Maersk expects tailwind to last amid high demand for containers

 “The situation today is that our customers are trying to meet a very, very high underlying demand, while at the same time rebuilding stock,” Chief Executive Soren Skou told a media call.

-Large retailers and producers, including Puma (PUMG.DE) and Signify (LIGHT.AS), have said congestion at ports, container shortages and delays at the Suez Canal were causing problems in shipping products made in Asia to key markets. read more
+Large retailers and producers, including Puma and Signify, have said congestion at ports, container shortages and delays at the Suez Canal were causing problems in shipping products made in Asia to key markets.

 Imports into North American from Asia rose 40% in the first three months of the year.
 Container ships are now waiting 16 days outside the port in Los Angeles to unload, Skou said.